Why refinance your home loan?

-Refinancing your home loan might seem like a very good idea, especially if there are low interest rates and attractive cash-back offers on the market in Australia.
+Refinancing your home loan might seem like a good idea, especially if there are lower interest rates available and attractive cashback offers on the market in Australia.

-But, when it comes to refinancing, you need to think about the full picture of benefit versus cost – from charges and fees, both from your current lender and the new lender, to interest rates over the long term.
+When it comes to refinancing, you need to think about the full picture of benefit versus cost.

 It's critical to do your research, examine your personal financial situation as a borrower, and read the fine print in product disclosure statements and disclaimers to ensure you avoid the common pitfalls.